gabriel-dehan/mystera-gui/README.md

 For all coordinate values, the value in the files have been compiled using a Browser window width of 1024px (930 * 522.66 actual game size (`canvas` element)).
 This means that for all relative positioning (needed to handle multiple resolutions and client window sizes), the code does a difference between the actual resolution and 930 * 522.66.
 If you ever want to map other in game UI elements, please make sure the `canvas` element dimensions are exactly the ones cited above.

+# History & Concepts

+The game, Mystera Legacy is a canvas game hosted on a website.
+I wanted to create a better interface for the game which is quite lacking.
+Obviously the game is a canvas which makes it impossible to retrieve any information.
+I might have been able to simulate clicks and input some data in it through a chrome extension but the features would have been even more limited.
+My choice was to go for an electron app that uses an underlying heavily modified Java/Node library (kbm-robot renamed kbm-handler) to capture keyboard and mouse events and conversly simulate click and typing.
+The Java application is spawned as a node child process that then listens and sends commands to it.

+The UI is a react & mobx application using local storage and the aformentionned system to listen to and simulate player inputs.